gbolmier/sklearn-neighbors-benchmark/README.md

 `sklearn_neighbors_benchmark` directory contains utilities to run experiments and save the results to `results.csv`.

-`run_experiments.py` allows you to run a set of experiments.
-Please note that the results will be merged in an **outer** fashion with existing results.
-It means that duplicated experiments will be run, but not saved.
+`run_experiments.py` allows you to run a set of experiments, saving the results in `results.csv`.
+Please note that duplicated experiments will be run, but not saved.

 `jakevdp_benchmark` directory contains Jake VanderPlas [benchmark](https://jakevdp.github.io/blog/2013/04/29/benchmarking-nearest-neighbor-searches-in-python/) with a modified version computing brute force instead of estimating it.